MaxvanHaastrechtUU/MaxvanHaastrecht.github.io/_pages/about.md

   - /about.html
 ---

-This website is a work in progress for now...
-See my [Utrecht University](https://www.uu.nl/medewerkers/MANHaastrecht) page for more information on my research.
+Read about my publications, teaching, talks, and more.
+For more information on my research, see my [Utrecht University](https://www.uu.nl/medewerkers/MANHaastrecht) page and the website of the [GEIGER project](https://project.cyber-geiger.eu/).